peterkaminski/ai101-peterkaminski-wiki/README.md

 ## Other Resources

+- Pete has additional tutorial videos in the [[Path Shift People Store]].
+Prices vary, from $0 and up.
-RJ has a great organized and curated list of resources for getting into AI, at [Meetup Group AI 101 Links](https://mysiteon.yolasite.com/ai101links.php).
+- RJ has a great organized and curated list of resources for getting into AI, at [Meetup Group AI 101 Links](https://mysiteon.yolasite.com/ai101links.php).